 Further government guidance for parents and carers can be found at: https://www.gov.uk/government/publications/closure-of-educational-settings-information-for-parents-and-carers/reopening-schools-and-other-educational-settings-from-1-june

 Children eligible for Free School Meals

-We are now using the Government Edenred Scheme for vouchers.
+Trinity is currently using the Government Edenred Scheme for vouchers.
 If you are eligible or become eligible for free school meals during this time please contact Mrs Thomas firstname.lastname@example.org please include your child’s name, tutor group/class and school.